palmdrop/bspwm-tools/README.md

 Sometimes you do not want to unhide the most recently hidden window.
 This script opens a menu (dmenu) where you can pick any hidden window on the current desktop, and unhide it.
 A flag can be passed to enable unhiding a window on any desktop.

+### Auto unhide
+*bspc-auto-unhide

+It's easy to forget hidden nodes on otherwise empty desktops.
+This script automatically unhides hidden nodes if the last visible node on the desktop is removed or transferred.

+This script is dependent on `bspc-ordered-hide`.

 <!-- GETTING STARTED -->
 ## Getting Started
 So far, all tools in this repository are simple shell scripts.
 Install and use as you would any shell scripts.